neuromore/Doc/neuromoreStudio/Tutorial_GettingStarted.md

 ##Basic Classifier Structure

-This example shows a minimal classifier that shows the main structural components of a graph:
+Minimal classifier example that shows the main structural components of a graph and explains basic signal processing concepts and terms:

 ![basicClassifierStructure](../neuromoreStudio/Images/Classifier/basicStructure.png)